stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    9. Implement a generator for printable ASCII characters.
       These are characters with ASCII codes in the interval `[32,126]`.
-Hint: Use `chr` in your implementation.
+Hint: Use function `chr` from the *Prelude* in your implementation.

    10. Implement a generator for strings.
-Hint: Use `pack` in your implementation.
+Hint: Function `pack` from the *Prelude* might be useful for this.

        ```idris
        string : Gen Nat -> Gen Char -> Gen String
        ```

-   11. We shouldn't forget about our ability to encode interesting things in the types in Idris, so, for a challenge, implement `hlist`:
+   11. We shouldn't forget about our ability to encode interesting things in the types in Idris, so, for a challenge and without further ado, implement `hlist` (note the distinction between `HListF` and `HList`; yes, if you are rather new to dependent types, this might take a moment to digest):

        ```idris
        data HListF : (f : Type -> Type) -> (ts : List Type) -> Type where
          Nil  : HListF f []
          (::) : (x : f t) -> (xs : HLift f ts) -> HListF f (t :: ts)

-       hlist : HListF f ts -> Gen (HList ts)
+       hlist : HListF Gen ts -> Gen (HList ts)
        ```

-   12. Generalize `hlist` to work for any applicative functor, not just `Gen`.
+   12. Generalize `hlist` to work with any applicative functor, not just `Gen`.

-   If you arrived here, please realize how we can generate pseudo-random values for most primitives, as well as regular sum- and product types.
+   If you arrived here, please realize how we can now generate pseudo-random values for most primitives, as well as regular sum- and product types.
    Here is an example REPL session: